I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

-A museum about the Vietnam War, told entirely in photos.
-This museum’s hard to stomach – especially, if you’re an American.
+A museum about the Vietnam War told entirely in photos.
+This museum’s hard to stomach – especially if you’re an American.
 But I believe it’s a vital museum to visit.

 Notre Dame Cathedral of Saigon

 The actual name is Cathedral Basilica of Our Lady of The Immaculate Conception.
-Now that is mouthful, which is why most locals and travelers just refer to it as Saigon’s Notre Dame.
+Now that is a mouthful, which is why most locals and travelers just refer to it as Saigon’s Notre Dame.